A while ago I was asked by Millennium Journal of International Studies to review a line up of amazing works:

 - Aaron Kamugisha, Beyond Coloniality.
 Citizenship and Freedom in the Caribbean Intellectual Tradition (Bloomington: Indiana University Press, 2019, 264 pp.).

 It was both a joyful and a daunting task.
 How to review the spectacular?
 So I opted for the most honest approach I could think of, an itinerant narrative approach of ‘the autobiographical example’.
-Hit me with your email address if you’d like a pdf of the text.

 This review essay is a generative reading of four monographs and one special issue to rethink the discipline of International Relations (IR) and its syllabus anticolonially.
 At the centre of White Innocence by Gloria Wekker, In the Wake: On Blackness and Being, by Christina Sharpe, The Colonial Lives of Property by Brenna Bhandar, Beyond Coloniality by Aaron Kamugisha and the New Political Economy special issue titled Raced Markets edited by Robbie Shilliam and Lisa Tilley are issues of race and racism, neoliberalism and capital and (the afterlives of) colonisation and slavery.
 This essay deploys a narrative approach of the autobiographical example to write the themes and arguments of the works onto the international everyday, i.c. a period of five months (April- September 2019) and the five places (Toronto, Stellenbosch, (New) England, Ghana and Puerto